 Second period - Lee Stempniak cashed in on a puck that pinballed around Giguere's crease, through several Avalanche players, and onto his opportunistic stick.
 2-1 Flames.
 More hard work from the Flames led to another Quincey penalty - however this one was aided by the weak-kneed Flames player who wilted like a 13 year-old at a Justin Beiber concert the second Quincey looked at him.
 More hard work and another bouncing rebound led to another Calgary goal.
 Yes it was a PP goal, but the Avs were outworked on the play - same thing on all three Calgary goals.
 3-1 Flames.

-Matt Duchene (who played the least amount of minutes of any Avalanche forward in the first period) made a nice spin move down low and rang one off the post.
+A bit later, Matt Duchene (who played the least amount of minutes of any Avalanche forward in the first period) made a nice spin move down low and rang one off the post.
 That shift energized the boys from Colorado and on the next shift they drew a penalty with their hard work, but 8 seconds into the powerplay an errant Landeskog screen negated the man advantage when the rookie jumped into and landed on top of Kipper.

 Third period - At the mid point of the period Duchene threw a puck on net from a bad angle, but a long review confirmed the puck never crossed the line.
 For the second time in the game, Duchene was inches from a goal.
 Hopefully these close calls get Boy Wonder rolling again.
 Minutes later, the Stastny and O'Reilly lines threw down back to back quality shifts, but couldn't beat the Flames' net minder.
 The boys in burgundy and blue kept coming in waves and after three other Avs players couldn't solve Kiprusoff, Wilson pinched in and scored off a rebound from almost the exact spot as Quincey's goal.
 3-2 Flames.